Barnaba Oriani: Life

-Oriani was born in Garegnano (now part of Milan), the son of a mason, and died in Milan.
+Oriani was born in the small village of Garegnano (now part of Milan) on 17 July 1752, to a family of humble origins.
+His father Giorgio was a mason.

-After getting his elementary education in Garegnano, he went on to study at the College of San Alessandro in Milan, under the tutelage and with the support of the Order of Barnabites, which he later joined.
+After receiving an elementary education in Garegnano, he went on to study at the College of San Alessandro in Milan, under the tutelage and with the support of the Order of Barnabites, which he later joined.
 After completing his studies in the humanities, physical and mathematical sciences, philosophy, and theology, he was ordained a priest in 1775.
+The Barnabite father Paolo Frisi, professor at the Palatine Schools of Milan, introduced him to theoretical astronomy.

+In 1776, at the age of 23, he became an apprentice astronomer in the Brera Astronomical Observatory of Milan, directed by the famous Jesuit polymath Roger Joseph Boscovich.
+Thanks to his gifts as an observational astronomer, Oriani rapidly raised in status.
+In 1786 he obtained funds from the Austrian Government for a journey to visit the most highly regarded European research institutions, and with the task of commissioning Jesse Ramsden a new large mural quadrant 8 feet in radius.
+The instrument was shipped to Genoa in December 1790 and installed in Brera the following year.

 When Napoleon I established the Republic of Lombardy, Oriani refused to swear an oath against the monarchy, and the new republican government modified the oath of allegiance on his behalf.
-He was retained in his position at the observatory and was made president of the commission appointed to regulate the new system of weights and measures.
+He was retained in his position at the observatory and was made president of the commission appointed to introduce the metric system to Lombardy.
+In 1800 he was summoned by Napoleon to take part in the organisational committee for the new Italian Republic.

 When the republic became a Napoleonic kingdom, Oriani was awarded the Iron Crown and the Legion of Honour, was made a count and senator, and was appointed to measure the arc of the meridian between the zeniths of Rimini and Rome.

+When Lombardy returned under Austrian rule in 1814, the work of the observatory went on uninterrupted.
+Oriani retired in 1817, handing over the directorship to Boscovich’s pupil Angelo Cesaris, but he continued to live in Brera and to carry out observations alongside his young pupil Francesco Carlini.
+He died in Milan on 12 November 1832.

 Oriani was a devoted friend of the Theatine monk Giuseppe Piazzi, the discoverer of Ceres.
+He was the first person to whom Piazzi communicated his discovery.
 Oriani and Piazzi worked together for thirty-seven years, cooperating on many astronomical observations.